 Furniture is essentially a functional commodity and is used for solving problems related to how your home functions for you.
 It is important to determine your needs before you buy furniture, and for that, there are some important questions you need to ask yourself before buying any.

 Along with your needs, there are also constraints when it comes to furnishing.
 These constraints could relate to space, health, budget, or any other special need.
 Knowing both your furniture needs and constraints can help you explore furnishing possibilities better.
 Make this the first and most basic step of your buying process.

 Knowing how to find your style will help you buy furniture that is truly your own.

-Knowing your style gives you the confidence to buy just the right piece.
+A clear sense of style gives you the confidence to buy just the right piece.
 Furniture that is in keeping with your style or complements it successfully makes your space not just comfortable, but attractive as well.

 03 of 07

 Buying green furniture seems like the best thing to do to protect your health and that of your home.
 With the raised awareness about the plight of our planet, buying green furniture seems even more important.